dragonflyoss/d7y.io/docs/operations/best-practices/security.md

 ### HTTPS support

-If you need to use HTTPS proxy, you must configure the certificate. certificate authentication can be used simultaneously with Basic Authentication in order to provide a two levels authentication.
+If you need to use HTTPS proxy, you must configure the certificate, certificate authentication can be used simultaneously with Basic Authentication in order to provide a two levels authentication.
 Configure `dfdaemon.yaml`, the default path is `/etc/dragonfly/dfdaemon.yaml`,